awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ## Using Amazon S3 to store artifacts<a name="systems-manager-state-manager-using-mof-file-S3-storage"></a>

-If you are using Amazon S3 to store PowerShell modules, MOF files, compliance reports, or status reports, then the AWS Identity and Access Management \(IAM\) role used by AWS Systems Manager SSM Agent must have `GetObject` and `ListBucket` permissions on the bucket\.
+If you're using Amazon S3 to store PowerShell modules, MOF files, compliance reports, or status reports, then the AWS Identity and Access Management \(IAM\) role used by AWS Systems Manager SSM Agent must have `GetObject` and `ListBucket` permissions on the bucket\.
 If you don't provide these permissions, the system returns an *Access Denied* error\.
 Also note the following important information about storing artifacts in Amazon S3\.
 + If the bucket is in a different AWS account, create a bucket resource policy that grants the account \(or the IAM role\) `GetObject` and `ListBucket` permissions\.
 + If you want to use custom DSC resources, you can download these resources from an Amazon S3 bucket\.
 You can also install them automatically from the PowerShell gallery\.
-+ If you are using Amazon S3 as a module source, upload the module as a Zip file in the following case\-sensitive format: *ModuleName*\_*ModuleVersion*\.zip\.
++ If you're using Amazon S3 as a module source, upload the module as a Zip file in the following case\-sensitive format: *ModuleName*\_*ModuleVersion*\.zip\.
 For example: MyModule\_1\.0\.0\.zip\.
 + All files must be in the bucket root\.
 Folder structures aren't supported\.

 ## Resolving credentials in MOF files<a name="systems-manager-state-manager-using-mof-file-credentials"></a>